-The deadlines for reporting CO2 tax to the NOD (February 1st and August 1st) are not in accordance with the deadline for the annual reporting to the Norwegian Environment Agency using Footprint (15 March).
-The NOD accepts, through established practice, that the report for the second semester can be corrected until mid-March.
-According to the NOD, Footprint can therefore also be used in correction of reported tax-liable cold ventilation.
-In such situations, the companies must inform during the first reporting to the NOD that the final figures for discharges of unburned hydrocarbons will be available on March 15.
+The deadlines for reporting CO2-tax to the Norwegian Offshore Directorate (February 1st and August 1st) apply, until otherwise determined.
+The Norwegian Offshore Directorate has allowed, through established practice, that the reporting for the second term can be corrected until mid-March.
+This means that the reporting to Footprint can be used to correct reported cold vent subject to tax.
+In such situations, companies can inform the Norwegian Offshore Directorate when reporting for the first time, that the final numbers for emissions of unburned hydrocarbons will be available on March 15.